-'You Just Get Written Off:' One Inmate On Life On Rikers During The Pandemic
+'You Just Get Written Off': One Inmate On Life On Rikers During The Pandemic

 "We're already the forgotten culture, the people that are in jail.
 It's like you just get written off," he says.

 Campbell, also known as Taxstone, hosted the popular hip-hop podcast Tax Season before he was arrested in 2017 in connection with a shooting.
-He's still on Rikers awaiting trail on murder charges and he says inmates are not being given basic protective gear.
+He's still on Rikers awaiting trial on murder charges and he says inmates are not being given basic protective gear.

 "The governor actually says 'Yo, we're going to be making a hand sanitizer and stuff like that,' " Campbell says.
 "And I said, 'That's cool.'
 You know, the prison is making hand sanitizers and helping keep everything clean and saving people.
 But I said, 'Wait up, when are we going to get hand sanitizer?
-What, are we going to get extra sanitation things to clean things?
+When are we going to get extra sanitation things to clean things?
 When are we going to get protective gear?'
 We didn't receive this and that's when I realized that we really didn't exist in this world."

 The New York Department of Corrections told NPR that inmates have access to hand soap and water and they are distributing masks to all inmates and staff.
 The city also said that it has reduced the jail population by more than 1,000 people.